EdagPSIT/kafka-pizza-shop/README.md

 To get started with this Kafka Food Order System, follow the instructions below:
 - Install Kafka on your system and set up a Kafka cluster.
 - Set up the required dependencies for each module.
 Ensure that the necessary Python packages and libraries are installed.
 - Run the modules in the following order: Food Order App, Transactional Module, Email Module, and Analytic Module.

 Dependencies

-    Kafka
+- Kafka
-    Python
+- Python
-    Faker library
+- Faker library

-Usage

-The modules are designed to work together seamlessly within the Kafka ecosystem.
-Each module plays a vital role in the food ordering process, from order generation to confirmation and analytics.
-Contributing

-Contributions to the project are welcome.
-If you find any issues or have suggestions for improvement, please feel free to create a pull request or open an issue in the repository.
-License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.